 I have been focused on finding positive ways to communicate with my kids because I wanted more peace in my home.
 Through my exploration, I realize it is my perceptions, my stories, my assumptions, and my wanting them to do a certain thing or achieve a certain goal that gets in the way of our communication and connection.

 Last year, my son had a math class with loads of homework.
-About once a week, he would work till midnight and then set the alarm for 5:30am so that he could get up and finish the rest of his homework.
+About once a week, he would work till midnight and then set an alarm for 5:30am so that he could get up and finish the rest of his homework.
 I was very unhappy about this because he was not getting enough sleep.
 Getting plenty of sleep is very important at any age; especially when you are 13 and growing!
 I got pretty mad at him for not organizing his time “better” because I was so focused on the sleep he was not getting.

 A few weeks of this pattern went on and it wasn’t until the morning after one of these late nights that this realization suddenly dawned on me: “Hey, he finished his homework!
 He stuck at it, he took responsibility, AND he wasn’t going to give up until the job was done.
 WOW, did I miss all this?”
 These are all characteristics that are going to serve him really well now and later on in life.